n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

     [Parallel(n_jobs=1)]: Done   5 out of   5 | elapsed: 71.9min finished

-In a 5-fold cross validation set it yelds the best accuracy so far more than 82%.
+In a 5-fold cross validation set it yields the best accuracy so far more than 82%.
 It also needs a little less time than the fully connected neural network above.
 Let's train it on the whole training set.

 ```python